Instructor Status & Payroll

 Instructors asked to show up for line-up not assigned any other work receive $7.50.

 Instructors teaching during a Big Sky Resort recognized holiday receive time and a half for hours worked.
-During the winter season Big Sky Resort recognizes: Thanksgiving Day and Christmas Day.
-Holiday Pay is paid automatically by HR and will not show up in ProCard.
+During the winter season Big Sky Resort recognizes: Thanksgiving Day and Christmas day.
+Holiday pay is paid automatically by HR and will not show up in flaik, but will be reflected on pay stub in UKG.

 If an Instructor gets cancelled day of for a private lesson...

-• If they do not want to work - we do not pay them
+o If there is work but the instructor does not want to work than we do not pay them

 Payroll Compensation